How to Use a Moka Pot on an Electric Stove (An Easy Guide)

 This helps prevent overheating and boiling too quickly or slowly, which can negatively impact the taste of your coffee.

-Some popular options for heat diffusers include cast iron plates or aluminum disks like the induction interface disk from Bialetti.
+Some popular options for heat diffusers include cast iron plates or aluminum disks, like the Bialetti induction interface disk.

 4. Ensuring Proper Brewing Time